airasia/terraform-google-gke_cluster/README.md

 ---

 # Upgrade guide from v1.2.9 to v1.3.0

+This upgrade assigns network tags to the node pool nodes.
+The upgrade process will:
+  - Create an auxiliary node pool.
+  - Move all workloads from the existing node pool to the auxiliary node pool
+  - Assign network tags to the existing node pool (which causes destruction and recreation of that node pool)
+  - Move all workloads back from the auxiliary node pool into the new node pool (which now has network tags)
+  - Then delete auxiliary node pool.

 1. While at `v1.2.9`, set `create_auxiliary_node_pool` to `True` - this will create a new additional node pool according to the values of `var.auxiliary_node_pool_config` before proceeding with the breaking change.
    * Run `terraform apply`